SvenAelterman/SvenAelterman/README.md

 ### Hi there 👋

-- 💬 Ask me about Bicep, PowerShell
+- 💬 Ask me about Bicep, PowerShell, developing for Azure
 - 📫 How to reach me: LinkedIn
 - 😄 Pronouns: he/him